onfido/onfido-android-sdk/README.md

 #### Finish step

 The final screen displays a completion message to the user and signals the end of the flow.
-This is an optional screen.
+This is an **optional** screen.

 #### NFC capture

 Recent passports, national identity cards and residence permits contain a chip that can be accessed using Near Field Communication (NFC).
 The Onfido SDKs provide a set of screens and functionalities to extract this information, verify its authenticity and provide the results as part of a Document report.

-With version [18.1.0] of the Onfido Android SDK, NFC is enabled by default and offered to customer when both the document and the device support NFC.
+With version [18.1.0](https://github.com/onfido/onfido-android-sdk/blob/master/MIGRATION.md#1800---1900) of the Onfido Android SDK, NFC is enabled by default and offered to end users when both the document and the device support NFC.

 For more information on how to configure NFC and the list of supported documents, please refer to the [NFC for Document Report](https://developers.onfido.com/guide/document-report-nfc) guide.